Envirotex Lite Epoxy

 I just used a tiny bit of the 946ml size of the Envirotex.
 Probably about ¼ cup of each.
-Here was our biggest lesson: DUST AND HAIR/FUR) Having said that, we were working on the floor, which is filthy (really, why bother to wash the floors, if you are covering them up with laminate) There was a lot of fur on the sample piece, so a good lesson to get it set up, and then leave the building!
+Here was my biggest lesson: DUST AND HAIR/FUR) Having said that, we were working on the floor, which is filthy (really, why bother to wash the floors, if you are covering them up with laminate) There was a lot of fur on the sample piece, so a good lesson to get it set up, and then leave the building!

-I cannot lie, I was feeling kind of stressed out about this step.
-Lots of disclaimers on the instructions as to how it will be sticky or have soft spots if you don’t mix it right.
+There were a lot of disclaimers on the instructions as to how it will be sticky or have soft spots if you don’t mix it right.
 I taped off the island portion of the kitchen to help keep the dust down.
 The place is starting to look like a crime scene…

 Also, it helps to crank up your temperature to about 90F, (which is confusing to me because I’m Canadian and I use Celsius) to help cure the product.
 Step one: remove the cat !
 Then I vacuumed of the floor to pick up any stray dust/fur.
 Also, I reversed the hose on my shop vac, and blew off the counter tops to remove any dust/fur that might have been on the surface.

 I mixed up the products as per the instructions.
 It looks kind of weird when you are mixing it, as it gets super bubbly.
-I don’t have any pictures, as I was mixing for 2 minutes, on a timer, so no time to stop for photo ops.
+It looks sort of “foggy” I don’t have any pictures, as I was mixing for 2 minutes, on a timer, so no time to stop for photo ops.
 Once the epoxy was all mixed up (twice) I poured it onto the surface and back-splash.
 I then used a plastic putty spatula to spread and smooth it out.
 The tricky part here, and the part that I knew would be a bit problematic, is the molded back-splash.
 If I had known a good way to remove it I would have.
 Probably should have researched more, I’m sure this was do-able.
 I hate those crappy little attached back-splashes, and would never install them.
 I prefer the counter stopping at the wall, and then a tile back-splash between the counter and the cabinets.
 I will be tiling this one, above the existing back-splash.

 So, I poured some of the Envirotex epoxy onto the top of the back-splash, and I also used the ‘spatula’ to pull some of the liquid up the back-splash.
 Similarly with the rounded counter edges, I pulled the liquid over the edge, and tried not to let too much drip on the floor.
 If you are not refinishing your floors, like I am, you would definitely need to keep them protected.
 Here is a closer shot of the counter, where you can see the difference in finishes from the flat surface to the backsplash, which is a bit more “bumpy”

 The epoxy is workable for a long time.
 I think I was still smoothing out bits and pieces an hour later.
 It took me about 15 minutes to get it all spread and smoothed out.
 I wore a shower cap (no way I am sharing a photo of that!) because I didn’t want any of my hair ending up in it.
 I was waiting and waiting for all of the bubbles that I kept reading about, but for the most part they were tiny and few.
 I did purchase a propane torch to excise them, however, the blowing through a straw method seemed to be more successful.
-Add one propane torch to my arsenal of tools.
+Add one Propane Torch to my arsenal of tools.